-Collection Site Guidelines
+Consolidation Site Guidelines

-This guidebook is written for collection sites that are collecting large volumes of lamps from the institutional, commercial, industrial and/or residential sectors as part of Product Care's BC LightRecycle program.
+This guidebook is written for consolidation sites that are consolidating large volumes of lamps from the institutional, commercial, industrial and/or residential sectors as part of Product Care's BC LightRecycle program.
 It is intended to ensure that the program products are collected and handled in a manner that adequately safeguards the environment and worker health and safety.
 It provides direction on:

-- How to set up a collection site - Receiving, sorting, packaging and shipping lamps - Health and safety issues related to lamps management - Paperwork and record keeping
+- Receiving, sorting, packaging and shipping lamps - Health and safety issues related to lamps management - Paperwork and record keeping